Zaederx/PySnake/README.md

 Note: From python 3.4 onwards pip is included by default

 ## Running the project
  Download the project code.
-Then `cd` to / open the project folder in terminal nad enter the command:
+Then `cd` or open the project folder in terminal nad enter the command:
 ```
 pip install -r requirements.txt
 ```